Bridging the Usability Gap: Theoretical and Methodological Advances for Spectral Learning of Hidden Markov Models: Simulations

 \subsubsection{Experiment setting}

-We generated $100$-dimensional data with length $10000$ for training data and $100$ for testing data under different settings, and used SHMM and PSHMM with recursive prediction for time series forecasting.
-We repeated each simulation setup $100$ times, calculated $R^2$ for each repeat, and computed an average $R^2$ over all repeats.
-The results below show this averaged $R^2$.
-We tested 3 variants of the PSHMM: projection onto polyhedron, projection onto simplex, and projection onto simplex with online learning.
+We simulated $100$-dimensional data with $10000$ training points and $100$ test points using various GHMM configurations.
+Each simulation was repeated $100$ times.
+We compared SHMM, three variants of PSHMM (projection onto polyhedron, projection onto simplex, and online learning with projection onto simplex), and the E-M algorithm.
+Prediction performance was evaluated using the average $R^2$ over all repetitions.
 The online learning variant of PSHMM used $1000$ training samples for the initial estimate (warm-up), and incorporated the remaining $9000$ training samples using online updates.
+We also calculated an oracle $R^2$, assuming knowledge of all HMM parameters but not the specific hidden states.

 In our simulations, online training for PSHMM differs from offline training for two reasons.
 First, the estimation of $\hat{U}$ and $\hat{M}$ are based only on the warm-up set for online learning (as is the case for the online version of SHMM), and the entire training set for offline learning.
 Second, during the training period, for PSHMM, the updated moments are based on the recursive predictions of $\hat{w}_t$, which are themselves based on the weights $ \{ w_s \}_{s=1}^{t-1}$.
-For offline learning of PSHMM in contrast, the weights used to calculate the moments are based on the GMM estimates from the entire training dataset.
-For each state, we assumed the emission distribution has a one-hot mean vector and diagonal covariance matrix, that the mean vector of the $i$-th state is $[\mathrm{1} \{ i = j \} ]_{j=1}^p$ where $\mathrm{1} \{ \cdot \}$ is the indicator function.
-We tested those two methods under two types of transition matrix, three different signal-noise ratios and different distributions as below: \begin{itemize} \item Transition matrix: \begin{itemize} \item Sticky transition matrix: diagonal elements are $0.6$, off-diagonal elements are $\frac{0.4}{S-1}$, where $S$ is the hypyerparameter that tell how many clusters that generated the data; \item Non-sticky transition matrix: diagonal elements are $0.4$, off-diagonal elements are $\frac{0.6}{S-1}$. \end{itemize} \item Signal-noise ratio: The covariance matrix of each cluster is: $\sigma^2 I_{p}$, where $p$ is the dimension of the space, $\sigma = 0.01, 0.05, 0.1, 0.5, 1.0$. \item Data generated from: \begin{itemize} \item Gaussian distribution: generate according to mean vector and covariance matrix; \item $t$ distribution: generate standard a random vector of $i.i.d.$ $t_{5}$, $t_{10}$, $t_{15}$ and $t_{20}$ distribution first, and then multiply by covariance matrix and shifted by mean vector. \end{itemize} \end{itemize} For each setting, we also showed the oracle $R^2$.
-Strong oracle is to assume we know all parameters and the hidden states before the time stamp to predict.
-Limited oracle is to assume we know all parameters but don't know the hidden states.
+In contrast, for the offline learning of PSHMM, the weights used to calculate the moments are based on the GMM estimates from the entire training dataset.